gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2016-02-24-visualizing-code.markdown

 ![punctuation malbolge](/assets/images/language_comp_malbolge.png)

 [Blinry](https://twitter.com/blinry) suggested the equally cryptic [*Malbolge*](https://en.wikipedia.org/wiki/Malbolge).
 As there no Josephus solution available I instead [went for a text adventure](https://twitter.com/blinry/status/702501773257396224), which you can see above.
+And by now I really feel I should not have complained about the readability of *Perl*.